zyphlar/influxdb.org/source/docs/v0.9/query_language/querying_data.md

 SELECT percentile(value, 95) FROM response_times GROUP BYtime(30s);
 ```

-By default functions will output a column that have the same name as the function, e.g. `count` will output a column with the name `count` in order to change the name of the column an `AS` clause is required.
+By default functions will output a column that have the same name as the function, e.g. `count` will output a column with the name `count`.
+In order to change the name of the column an `AS` clause is required.
 Here is an example to illustrate how aliasing work:

 ```sql
 SELECT count(type) AS number_of_types GROUP BY time(10m);